ValleyBell/PC98VNResearch/z_hacks/README.md

       - `US05.BIN` - Continue Screen
       - `US06.BIN` - Staff Roll
 - Valkyrie: The Power Beauties
-  - Swapping files unfortunately doesn't work here and will cause the game to crash.
+  - Swapping files unfortunately doesn't work here and will cause the game to crash. (probably due to the scripts taking wrong assumptions)
+  - Additionally, the scripting language is complex and seems to allow for nested expressions.
+This makes script hacking difficult.
   - jump to ending scene
     - Take `VA_END.SAV` and put it as `DATA1.SAV` into the game's main folder.
     - Then load the save game.